gamesmiths-guild/forge-godot/docs/quick-start.md

 # Quick Start Guide

-This guide will help you quickly set up and use the Forge Framework in your Godot project.
+This guide will help you quickly set up and use the Forge system in your Godot project.

 > **Note:** For detailed information about how specific Forge systems work (attributes, effects, tags, etc.), please refer to the [core Forge documentation](https://github.com/gamesmiths-guild/forge/blob/main/docs/README.md).

+If you'd like to see sample scenes demonstrating the system in action, you can clone the repository directly and explore the examples included in the `examples` folder.

 ---